AshV/awesome-dynamics365-blogs/add.md

 # Add your own or any good content you know

 > You can add your content in below given 2 ways.
+(Related to Dynamics 365 Only)

 ### 1. Share details by raising New issue